Specialized Back Hypertrophy Program

 Bent over rows are used to add "thickness" to the back.
 Just as with pull-ups, you must focus on pulling the weight with your lats and not your arms.
 If you feel your form is sloppy or your arms are being heavily recruited, try decreasing the weight on the bar.

 As you pull the bar up, you can pull it to your lower chest, mid-stomach, or lower stomach.
-Where you pull to the bar to will depend on which spots allows you personally to hit the lats the hardest.
+Where you pull to the bar to will depend on which spots allow you personally to hit the lats the hardest.